lcarranco/Blockchain_and_IoT/README.md

 ### Update Locale
 \*Must be in root

-Configure your default locale: `dpkg-reconfigure locales`
+Configure your default locale: `dpkg-reconfigure locales` to

 Configure your timezone: `dpkg-reconfigure tzdata`